rolandbernard/thesis-axiom-weakening/notes/Thesis/Content/Proofs/Role hierarchy weakening.md

     3. $t$ does not appear in a simple RIA where the left-hand side is non-simple.
 The only new axiom in $\mathcal{R}'$ is $\phi'$.
 The left-hand side of $\phi'$, $s'$, is simple.
     4. $\mathrm{Inv}(t)$ is simple because it is simple in $\mathcal{R}$ and the above three points hold also for $\mathrm{Inv}(t)$.
 3. Since $t$ is an arbitrary simple role from $\mathcal{R}$, all simple roles in $\mathcal{R}$ are simple in $\mathcal{R}'$.

+**Theorem:** The set of well-formed $\mathcal{SROIQ}$ ontologies is closed under axiom weakening.
+That is, given a valid $\mathcal{SROIQ}$ ontology $\mathcal{O}$ with a regular RBox $\mathcal{R}$, the ontology $\mathcal{O}' = \mathcal{O} \setminus \{\alpha\} \cup \{\alpha'\}$ obtained by replacing any axiom $\alpha \in \mathcal{O}$ with a weakening $\alpha' \in g_\mathcal{O}(a)$ is also a valid $\mathcal{SROIQ}$ ontology.

+Proof: We must show that the axioms resulting from weakening are syntactically correct, that no non-simple role is used in disjoint role axioms, cardinality restrictions, or self restrictions, and that the resulting RBox is regular.

+Regularity of the RBox follows from lemma X and lemma X, since those are the only types of transformations performed on the RIAs, and regularity depends only on the RIAs.
+Similarly, it follows from lemma X and lemma X that all roles simple in $\mathcal{O}$ are also simple in $\mathcal{O}'$.
+This means all cardinality or self restriction for which the role is not changed, still use a simple role.

+Numbers and roles in the axioms are replaced, if at all, always with either a number or role respectively.
+This is ensured by the definition of the upward and downward cover.
+The covers return only non-negative numbers, roles that appear in the signature of the ontology, or the inverse of those roles.
+Since all roles returned by the upward and downward covers are simple in $\mathcal{O}$ and therefore still simple in $\mathcal{O}'$, it is not possible to replace a simple role with a non-simple role in a disjoint role axiom.

+Concepts are replaced always with another valid concept, since the refinement operator, given a well-formed concept, returns only well-formed concept expressions.
+By induction, the refinement operator returns either:

+- The result of the upward or downward covers.
+These are by definition subconcepts of the original ontology, which, since it appears in the original ontology, must be well-formed.
+- An expression in which one part of the input is replaced:
+    - A number or role is replaced with a role from the upward or downward cover.
+As mentioned above, the covers return only respectively valid numbers or roles.
+Since all roles returned are simple in $\mathcal{O}'$ it is not possible that a non-simple role is used in a cardinality or self restriction.
+    - A concept is replaced with the output of applying the refinement operator to the concept, that it replaces.
+Since the concept that is replaced is in the original ontology it is well-formed, and the replacement is a well-formed concept expression given our inductive hypothesis.